nsacyber/Hardware-and-Firmware-Security-Guidance/verification/README.md

 * If Chrome is installed, then at least 64.0.3282.119 or newer is installed and that the Site Isolation registry value is correctly configured (optional).
 * Internet Explorer 11 patch is installed. - partially implemented
 * If Edge exists, then that the Edge patched is installed. - partially implemented
-* If Firefox is installed, then that Firefox 57.0.4 or newer is installed. - partially implemented
+* If Firefox is installed, then that Firefox 57.0.4 or newer is installed.
-* If Firefox ESR is installed, then that Firefox 52.6 or newer is installed. - not implemented yet
+* If Firefox ESR is installed, then that Firefox 52.6 or newer is installed.
 * If Opera is installed, then that Opera 50.0.2762.67 or newer is installed. - not implemented yet

 **The Nessus audit file for browers on Windows is still a work in progress**.